IT Focus Area: security

 Your people play a pivotal role when you are taking extra precautions outside the parameters of the email security program established with a vendor.
 Error-proofing your email security program is a tall order but applying these best practices to your processes can help ensure your program is running as effectively as possible―especially when considering the human element.
 Shrinking the margin for error as much as possible will not only add an extra layer of security to your email program, but it will also give you peace of mind in the event of a security threat.

-From incorporating better metrics monitoring to empowering your users to report suspicious activity, taking the extra steps to apply these best practices can help you avoid errors and breaches in your email security posture—making all the difference for your business.
+From incorporating better metrics monitoring to empowering your users to report suspicious activity, taking the extra steps to apply these fundamentals of email security can help you avoid errors and breaches in your email security posture—making all the difference for your business.